 - Mix together the flours, baking powder and soda, sugars, salt, and spice in a large bowl, then make a well in the center.

-- In another bowl, mix together the pumpkin, yogurt, milk, oil, extract, egg and egg white, then pour this mixture into the bowl with the dry ingredients.
+- In another bowl, whisk together the pumpkin, yogurt, milk, oil, extract, and eggs, then pour this mixture into the bowl with the dry ingredients.

 - Stir just until mixed, then spoon the batter into the prepared muffin pans.

-- Sprinkle the top of the muffins with the brown sugar, then bake for about 25 minutes, or until set.
+- Sprinkle the top of the muffins with the brown sugar mixture, then bake for about 25 minutes, or until set.